gnss-sdr/geniuss-place/_posts/2019-01-15-monitoring-software-receiver-internal-status.md

 ### Create the main function

-Finally create a new file and implement the main function: main.cc
+Create a new file and implement the main function: main.cc

 ```cpp
 #include "gnss_synchro_udp_source.h"